With increasingly frequent pee tests being carried out at places of

 weâ€™ve put together the most common ways people keep their pee samples

-warm, so you can see the options open to you, and make an informed
+warm, including The Urinator, so you can see the options open to you, and make an informed

 How long does pee stay warm?